blue0206/inventory-application/README.md

 syntax of the query itself.
 This project didn't require any complex queries so I didn't face much issues once I found out about the namespace.

-### Issue 4: Centralizing error handling in frontend akin to backend.
+### Issue 4: Centralizing error handling in frontend akin to backend

 In my previous project, Shopping Cart, I used Redux Toolkit for the first time, but only for state management.
 I didn't use any custom middlewares or async thunks, and I didn't initially intend to use them in this project.